 If your child has an allergy then please make sure that we are aware.
 If they have medication or an epipen then it is essential that this is UP-TO-DATE and that the school is fully aware of how, and in what cirumstances, the medication is to be administered.

-For children with ongoing and/or complex medical needs the school may ask for advice from a member of the school nursing team in order to draw up a protocol agreeing how the medical needs will be managed.
+For children with ongoing and/or complex medical needs the school may ask for advice from the child's specialist team in order to draw up a plan agreeing how the medical needs of the individual can be managed in school

 Period Poverty and Education